KostalLukas/Tests-for-Hg-Comagnetometer-of-n2EDM/README.md

 - Power Stabilisation
   - TA Modulation curves
-    - Analysis scipt is Stabilisation Analysis
+    - Analysis scipt is Stabilisation Analysis.py
     - Data is Modulation\_IP.csv and Modulation\_VIP.csv
     - For IP data the TA current Iact is varied manually and recorded while for VIP the TA modulation vltage Vmod is varied and both Vmod and Iact are measured in both cases the output power is also measured using the PM
-    - For the VIP data the analysis script can take values characterising the current power stabilisation setup and use the PIact curve to calcualte parameters for a desired output power
+    - For the VIP data the analysis script can take values characterising the current power stabilisation setup and use the PI curve to calcualte parameters for a desired output power

 - S130VC Detector Test
   - Sensitivity map
     - Analysis script is S130VC Analysis.py
-    - Data is Sensitivity\_map.csv and is a grid of power measured using the Thorlabs S130VC photodode detector with increments of 5 turns on a linear translation stage which can be calibrated using the size of the detector window
+    - Data is Sensitivity\_map.csv and is a grid of power measured using the Thorlabs S130VC photodode detector with increments of 1mm
     - The analysis script plots a heat map characterising the sensitivity across the photodiode active area as well as a standard devaition which can be used as the absolute error for all PM measureaments